 The CAH designates the practitioners who are allowed to perform surgery for CAH patients, in accordance with its approved policies and procedures, and with State scope of practice laws.
-Surgery is performed only by-- surgical suite and area/location where the scheduling of surgical procedures is done.
-A current list of surgeons suspended from surgical privileges or whose surgical privileges have been restricted must be retained in these area/locations.
+Surgery is performed only by--

 - (1) A doctor of medicine or osteopathy, including an osteopathic practitioner recognized under section 1101(a)(7) of the Act; - (2) A doctor of dental surgery or dental medicine; or - (3) A doctor of podiatric medicine.